zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 This returns a response containing relevant information about the RU.

-### Cancelling a Rolling Update
+### Canceling a Rolling Update

-To cancel a RU, use the following API.
+To cancel a rolling update, use the following API.
 Once canceled, the RU cannot be resumed/restarted.
 A new RU needs to be triggered.

 `POST /subscriptions/{subscriptionId}/resourceGroups/{{rgName}}/providers/Microsoft.ContainerInstance/NGroups/{{ngroupsName}}/cancelRollingUpdate`